getsentry/sentry-javascript-node-native-stacktrace/README.md

 # `@sentry-internal/node-native-stacktrace`

-A native Node.js module that can capture JavaScript stack traces for registered main or worker threads, even if event loops are blocked.
+A native Node.js module that can capture JavaScript stack traces for registered main or worker threads from any other thread, even if event loops are blocked.

-The module provides the means to create a watchdog system to track event loop blocking via periodic heartbeats.
+The module also provides a means to create a watchdog system to track event loop blocking via periodic heartbeats.
 When the time from the last heartbeat crosses a threshold, JavaScript stack traces can be captured.
 The heartbeats can optionally include state information which is included with the corresponding